Dr. Heckle and Mr. Jive (England Dan & John Ford Coley album)

 Dr. Heckle and Mr. Jive is the seventh and final studio album by the pop rock duo England Dan & John Ford Coley.
 The single "Love Is the Answer" was an American hit, reaching number ten on the Billboard Hot 100.
 Two other songs on the album later became country and pop hits for other artists: "Broken Hearted Me" was a success for Anne Murray in 1979, and Michael Martin Murphey scored a hit with "What's Forever For" in 1982.
+The duo supported the album with a North American tour.